 For many years, the contribution of airplanes (and ships) to climate change escaped international regulation.
 That changed in October 2016, when 191 nations agreed to curb aviation emissions through the Carbon Offset and Reduction Scheme for International Aviation (CORSIA).
 Instead of defining a cap or charge for emissions, the accord enlists airlines in a scheme-initially voluntary-to offset aviation's emissions with projects that sequester carbon.
 (Emissions in 2020 will be the benchmark above which most emissions must be offset.)
 It is meant to give airlines a greater stake in reducing emissions from their industry: By improving their fuel efficiency, airlines can avoid the cost of offsets, projected to be about 2 percent of aviation's annual revenue.
-For the industry to make sufficient headway, other levers for change will be needed. • carbon dioxide emissions can be avoided, saving \$3.2 trillion on jet-fuel and operating costs.
+For the industry to make sufficient headway, other levers for change will be needed. • IMPACT: This analysis focuses on adoption of the latest and most fuel-efficient aircraft; retrofitting existing aircraft with winglets, newer engines, and lighter interiors; and retiring older aircraft early.
+Over thirty years, 5.1 gigatons of carbon dioxide emissions can be avoided, saving \$3.2 trillion on jet-fuel and operating costs.
 Other efficiency measures could provide additional emissions reductions and savings.